awsdocs/amazon-glacier-developer-guide/doc_source/deleting-an-archive-using-dot-net.md

 1. Provide request information by creating an instance of the `DeleteArchiveRequest` class\.

    You need to provide an archive ID, a vault name, and your account ID\.
 If you don't provide an account ID, then account ID associated with the credentials you provide to sign the request is assumed\.
-For more information, see [Using the Amazon SDKs with Amazon S3 Glacier](using-aws-sdk.md)\.
+For more information, see [Using the AWS SDKs with Amazon S3 Glacier](using-aws-sdk.md)\.

 1. Run the `DeleteArchive` method by providing the request object as a parameter\.